El Nido is one of the most beautiful areas in the country, but it has become rather overcrowded with tourists and the locals somewhat tired of them.

 IBR INN, open late (800p = $18)

 Not the most glamorous, but still a fair amount cheaper than anything else around.
 Forgot to mark it on the map, but it’s roughly across the street from the Seaslug Restaurant, which is in the centre on the beach.
 So no view of the waterfront.

 If you want something fancier.
 Not in El Nido proper but the next village over to the right, on the next beach.
 Nice and quiet area, good for romantic couples.

 cottages 1500 2xPAX incl. breakfast, family room 2000 2xPAX +500p per extra person

 Others have given good reviews about OMP Our Melting Pot Hostel, saying they have been very helpful when trying to book a ferry north to Coron or Linapacan.
 Note that many places in El Nido will say that there are no ferries to Linapacan, but this is simply not true.
 If you will be taking the 7+ hour long boat journey to Coron and you can squeeze in the time, better to cut your trip in half and hopefully stop by to visit us!

 At the bottom of the map at the top of this page you will notice an arrow pointing down/south to the bus terminal.
 This is about a ten minute walk from the center, so keep that in mind when the tricycles quote you prices, as they can be rather aggressive here.

 The prices and information about vans and buses (fancy and public) going to Puerto Princesa apply here as they do on that page.
 If you want to go to San Fernando or Sibaltan, check out the Transportation info at the bottom of that page.
-More info available if you want to take a private or public boat to Coron or Linapacan from San Fernando or Sibaltan.
+More info available if you want to take a custom private Palawan boat tour to Coron or Linapacan.